Slevinski/slevinski.github.io/series/university-of-iowa/entries/immediate-lab-home/handout.md

 ## Core message

-The first move should be small, practical, and immediate:
+The first move is small, practical, and immediate:

 - place Steve Slevinski in a PI's lab now
 - begin at 0 percent salary support if necessary
 - use that placement to create institutional continuity and a credible base for the next steps

-This handout is not asking the University of Iowa to fund a fully developed center all at once.
+The University of Iowa is not being asked to fund a fully developed center all at once.

 It is asking for the first enabling structure: